-It depends.
 If the parents are married and have not gotten a custody order, both spouses automatically share legal custody of the child until a judge says otherwise.1 This means that both you and your spouse have the right to make major decisions about your child’s life.

 Paternity can be established by signing and filing a voluntary acknowledgment (usually done at the hospital at birth) or by a judge’s order after either parent files a paternity petition in court.
-Once paternity is established, the mother is still considered to have custody, unless and until the father files for and receives shared or sole custody in court.2
+However, as mentioned above, once paternity is established, the mother is still considered to have custody, unless and until the father files for, and receives, shared or sole custody in court.2

 1 M.G.L.
 208 § 31

 2 M.G.L.
 209C § 10(b)